Symfony 4: A quick Demo

 When finished, you should see a “What’s next?” section that explains the

-possible next steps, like running make serve
+possible next steps, like running make serve to start the PHP built-in web

 server.
-Before going further, go to the project’s directory: cd demo
+Before going further, go to the project’s directory: cd demo.

-is one of the tasks added to the local Makefile
+serve is one of the tasks added to the local Makefile, as described in the

 symfony/framework-bundle